Hugh Dowding: Battle of Britain

-Dowding was advanced to Knight Grand Cross of the Order of the Bath on 8 October 1940.
-He unwillingly relinquished command on 24 November 1940 and was replaced by Big Wing advocate Sholto Douglas.
-Churchill tried to soften the blow by putting him in charge of the British Air Mission to the US, responsible for the procurement of new aircraft types.
+Dowding unwillingly relinquished command on 24 November 1940 and was replaced by Big Wing advocate Sholto Douglas.
+Churchill tried to soften the blow by putting him in charge of the British Air Mission to the United States, responsible for the procurement of new aircraft types.

 Publication of his book Twelve Legions of Angels was suppressed in November 1941.
 The British Government considered that it contained information which might be of use to the Germans.
 The book was finally published in 1946, soon after the war ended.

 Ministry of Aircraft Production

 After leaving Fighter Command, Dowding was sent on special duty to the United States for the Ministry of Aircraft Production, but there he made himself unpopular with his outspokenness.
 On his return he headed a study into economies of RAF manpower before retiring from the Royal Air Force in July 1942.
 He was elevated to the peerage, as Baron Dowding of Bentley Priory on 2 June 1943.